-- Research involves the scholarship of discovery and is specific to peer reviewed and data-based work with the focus on public dissemination.
+- c.
+Recognition Emerging regional, national, or international recognition in a focused area of instructional innovation.
+Additional examples of evidence may include, but are not limited to, demonstrated leadership roles on training grants or on national organizations related to teaching, serving as an external teaching consultant, innovated community or DEI-focused teaching initiatives, exceptional entrepreneurship through continued development and dissemination of new educational technologies, and/or receipt of teaching awards. - 9.
+Research/Scholarship Research involves the scholarship of discovery and is specific to peer reviewed and data-based work with the focus on public dissemination.
 Other scholarly activities may include the scholarship of teaching, or practice application and integration.
-To demonstrate proficiency, all faculty with research/scholarship in their AWP must demonstrate the required proficiencies. (see Appendix G): - Contribute to knowledge development through a coherent program of research and/or other scholarship. - b.
-Disseminate scholarly products that demonstrate the art or science of nursing. - 2.
-Excellence in research/scholarship for Promotion: - 3.
-Evidence of excellence in research/scholarship is required for promotion for those with the highest assigned percent effort in either category.
-Performance indicators for excellence in research/scholarship are delineated according to rank, with the expectation that faculty increase performance as their rank increases. - 4.
+To demonstrate proficiency, all faculty with research/scholarship in their AWP must demonstrate the required proficiencies (APPENDIX G): - a.
+Contribute to knowledge development through a coherent program of research and/or other scholarship. - b.
+Disseminate scholarly products that demonstrate the art or science of nursing. - 10.
+Excellence in research/scholarship for Promotion Evidence of excellence in research/scholarship is required for promotion for those with the highest assigned percent effort in either category.
+Performance indicators for excellence in research/scholarship are delineated according to rank, with the expectation that faculty increase performance as their rank increases. - 11.
 Indicators of excellence in research/scholarship at the rank of Assistant Professor include the following: - a.
 Term: - i.
-Collaborate with others in research or other scholarly activities. - Prepare and present scholarly work at local, state, regional or national meetings. - b.
+Collaborate with others in research or other scholarly activities. - ii.
+Prepare and present scholarly work at local, state, regional or national meetings. - b.
 Research Tenure-Track: - i.
-Develop a program of research (see APPENDIX C).
+Develop a program of research (APPENDIX C). - ii.
+Submit manuscripts to refereed journals and abstracts for presentations at professional conferences. - c.
+Teaching and Service Tenure-Track: - i.
+Submit manuscripts to refereed journals and abstracts for presentations at professional conferences. - 12.
+Indicators of excellence in research/scholarship activity at the rank of Associate Professor include the following: - a.
+Term: - i.
+Engage in an active program of research/scholarship which includes a minimum of one of the following: - Conference podium or poster presentations. - Submission of proposals to funding agencies. - Publication in a clinical or peer reviewed journal. - b.
+Research Tenure-Track: - i.
+Have a sustained program of extramurally funded research, in a focused area of research.